 Some modern hash products employ chemical solvents to extract cannabinoids and terpenes more thoroughly:

-I should emphasize that solvent-based extraction can be extremely dangerous for amateurs.
+Solvent-based extraction can be extremely dangerous for amateurs.
 The risk of explosion and chemical exposure is very real.
-At Stoops NYC, we only carry products from licensed processors who follow strict safety protocols and thoroughly test their products to ensure all solvents have been completely removed.

 Types, Quality & How to Tell Good Hash from Bad